 Taking action on smoking and health

 Protecting and promoting the health and wellbeing of young people is fundamental to the role of any youth worker.

-ASH Scotland and NHS Greater Glasgow and Clyde Smokefree Services have developed a tobacco policy support guide for organisations, groups and youth workers that work with young people in community settings.
-The tobacco policy guide aims to encourage and support organisations to extend their tobacco policies beyond simply stating where staff and young people can and cannot smoke and instead focus on protecting and promoting the health and wellbeing of staff and young people.The tobacco policy support guide provides practical information and advice that has been informed by consultation with third sector youth organisations across the NHS Greater Glasgow and Clyde area.
+ASH Scotland and NHS Greater Glasgow and Clyde Smokefree Services have developed a tobacco-free policy support guide for organisations, groups and youth workers that work with young people in community settings.
+The tobacco-free policy guide aims to encourage and support organisations to extend their tobacco policies beyond simply stating where staff and young people can and cannot smoke and instead focus on protecting and promoting the health and wellbeing of staff and young people.The tobacco-free policy guide provides practical information and advice that has been informed by consultation with third sector youth organisations across the NHS Greater Glasgow and Clyde area.
 It makes suggestions for developing tobacco policies that support health promoting youth work settings whilst recognising that not all policy development ideas and options may be suitable or viable for all circumstances.

-We have produced a short guidance document designed to help youth groups and organisations use their tobacco policies to address e-cigarette issues.
+We have produced a short guidance document designed to help youth groups and organisations use their tobacco-free policies to address e-cigarette issues.

 The new e-cigarette policy guidance complements the existing tobacco policy support guide for youth work settings.
 It includes up to date information on e-cigarettes and offers several recommendations on how youth service providers could look to address e-cigarette issues as part of their tobacco policy.You can request a hard copy of the tobacco policy support guide from our Engagement team at email@example.com or 0131 225 4725.